-- Category Advice Column, Child, Education, Parenting, Tween & Teen
+- Category Advice Column, Child, Education, Mainstream Education, Parenting, Tween & Teen

 Teenagers are accustomed to curating their personal image on social media.
 They select what to share, who to tag and how to display their interests and activities in a snapshot, or a few hash tags.
 The next step for Generation Z, those born after 1995, is to start curating their career.
 Whether preparing to apply for a competitive university programme or starting an entrepreneurial venture, there is great value in starting to think about how to express one’s professional interests from an early age.

 “Your extra-curricular activities during high school help you stand out from the crowd when applying for universities, especially top-ranked international ones,” says Duncan Parsons, Regional Manager for Crimson Education, a mentoring company that helps build high-schoolers’ candidacy to apply for universities in the States and United Kingdom.
 “Admissions boards are looking for well-rounded candidates with interesting personal stories – not just top marks.”

 A report by brand management specialists, QWERTY found that nearly 70% of South Africans’ weekly activities are spent on social media channels.
 Growing up with the internet, Gen Zs have become accustomed to plugging hours into Facebook, Instagram and Snapchat.
 They’re great at capturing their personal image online; which brands they associate with and which moments they share.
 Applying some of this time and skill to thinking about their careers can be hugely beneficial for when they finish school.